gauravleo40/Data-Science-Content-for-beginners/Python Programming/07 Python's builtin data structures overview.md

 ---

+## 🧠 Why do we need multiple data structures?

+In real life, we use different containers for different things—folders for papers, boxes for tools, jars for spices.
+In the same way, Python gives us different data structures to store and work with data in ways that best fit the task.

+> Let’s look at what makes each one useful:

+* **Lists** are helpful when you need to keep things in a specific order, and might want to change them later.
+You can add new items, remove the existing items, overwrite or rearrange them.
+A Python's List is like a shopping list — you can always update it.

+* **Tuples** are like lists, but once you create them, they stay the same.
+They are useful when you want to keep a group of values together and make sure they don’t get changed by mistake.
+Think of a Python Tuple as a locked List - safe and unchangeable.

+* **Sets** are used when you want to keep only unique items.
+They do not care about the order of items and automatically remove duplicates.
+Sets also allow you to find common items between two groups or check what’s different between them - similar to what sets in Mathematics do .i.e., find union, intersection, and difference between two sets.

+* **Dictionaries** are helpful when each item needs a name or label.
+Think of a real dictionary: every word is paired with its meaning, and you can quickly find what you’re looking for because each entry is clearly labeled.
+Python dictionaries work in a similar way.
+They store pairs of information—like a name and its value—so you can directly access what you need without going through everything one by one.
+Also, just like a real dictionary doesn’t list the same word more than once, Python dictionaries don’t allow repeated labels.
+This helps keep your data clear and easy to manage.

+> Each of these structures is built for a reason.
+Some are better for keeping things in order.
+Others are better for avoiding duplicates or making fast lookups.
+That’s why Python gives you choices—so you can pick the one that fits your problem best.

+---

 ## 📦 Python’s built-in data structures

 Python offers a handful of built-in data structures that solve the most common types of data organization needs.
 Each one brings a different strength to the table.
 Think of them like different kinds of containers — each with a design suited to a specific job.